 It is estimated that as much as 10% of the U.S. population is affected by restless leg syndrome (RLS), which is more than those affected by type 2 diabetes.
-While there is not currently a cure for RLS, there are many treatments, coping strategies, and support resources available to help individuals and families living with the disorder.
+While there is not currently a cure for RLS, there are many treatments, coping strategies, and support resources available from the Lakeland, Florda, pain doctor to help individuals and families living with the disorder.

 What Is Restless Leg Syndrome?